syncfusion-content/angularjs-docs/angular-1/Spreadsheet/Getting-Started.md

 ## Export Spreadsheet as Excel File

 The Spreadsheet can save its data, style, format into an excel file.
-To enable save option in Spreadsheet set [`e-allowexporting`](http://help.syncfusion.com/js/api/ejspreadsheet#members:exportsettings-allowexporting "allowExporting") option in [`e-exportsettings`](http://help.syncfusion.com/js/api/ejspreadsheet#members:exportsettings "exportSettings") as `true`.
-Since Spreadsheet uses server side helper to save documents set [`excelUrl`](http://help.syncfusion.com/js/api/ejspreadsheet#members:exportsettings-excelurl "excelUrl") in [`e-exportsettings`](http://help.syncfusion.com/js/api/ejspreadsheet#members:exportsettings "exportSettings") option.
+To enable save option in Spreadsheet set [`e-exportsettings-allowexporting`](http://help.syncfusion.com/js/api/ejspreadsheet#members:exportsettings-allowexporting "allowExporting") option as `true`and Specify [`e-exportsettings-excelUrl`](http://help.syncfusion.com/js/api/ejspreadsheet#members:exportsettings-excelurl "excelUrl") option to save documents using server side helper.
 The following code example illustrates this,

 {% highlight html %}